 Get rid of voles with my tips and tricks if you are dealing with these annoying and pesky buggers!
 Here are my pest control tips and tricks for garden voles.

 A few months ago, I took the Harry Potter patronus quiz, because, well, I needed to know what kind of patronus I was!
 I was a little dismayed, and even a little depressed to learn that my chosen patronus was a vole.
 Really, a vole.
 These furry creatures may look cute in pictures, but their digging can cause havoc around your yard.
-Say goodbye to the vermin; here’s how to catch a vole!
+Say goodbye to the vermin; here’s how to get rid of voles!